ElishaPhillips/Analyzing_Pitchfork_Music_Reviews/README.md

 ![Pitchfork Average Scores](https://github.com/ElishaPhillips/DATA-115-Personal-Dataset-Project/blob/main/Analysis/Main/PitchforkAverageScoresGenre.png)

 The initial overview by album release year shows how albums from previous years selected for review following Pitchfork's inception in 1999 trend towards a higher rating.
-The outliers are worthy of further analysis, such as Metal reviews in 2001 and 1989, and Experimental in 2000.
-Pop & R&B in 1970 and 1978 seem worthy of a closer look as well.
+There is a few key outliers in 2001, and Experimental in 2000.
+You can also see when they started reviewing content, as anything published before 1999 was selected as a classic review - hence the higher average scores, and the overall distribution is much more scattered.

 ![Pitchfork Score Distribution Boxplot](https://github.com/ElishaPhillips/DATA-115-Personal-Dataset-Project/blob/main/Analysis/Main/PitchforkGenreScoreBoxplot.png)